 - Able to work and actively seeking employment

-- Meet certain thresholds on past earning.
-This is based on a 12-month base period.
+This last point is based on a 12-month base period.
 The past earnings requirement will be used to determine how much your weekly UI benefit will be.
-For a claim to be accepted you must have either earned at least $1,300 in the highest quarter (3-month term) of their base period, or at least $900 in the highest quarter and total base period earnings of 1.25 times their highest quarter earnings.
+For a claim to be accepted you must have either earned at least $1,300.00 in the highest quarter (3-month term) of your base period, or at least $900.00 in the highest quarter and total base period earnings of 1.25 times your highest quarter earnings.

 What is Availability to Work?

-When an unemployment claim is denied, you will receive a Notice of Determination informing them of the decision.
+When an unemployment claim is denied, you will receive a Notice of Determination informing you of the decision.
 This decision can be appealed within 20 days.
 After the request is received, the EDD will schedule a hearing to determine the outcome.